clipi/node-vtiger/README.md

 The best way to learn how to use the module.<br />
 The test is tranparent, it creates a lead, update, query, and delete it.<br />
+The test use step module for serial execution.<br />
+Before runing the test you have to 'npm install step' in the module folder.<br />

 <pre>
     test/main.js url username accesskey